How to Generate Property Brochures in Airtable

 If you're comfortable with Google Docs, create a new document and add placeholders using double curly braces.

-{{Bedrooms}} beds | {{Bathrooms}} baths | {{Square_Footage}} sqft
+{{Bedrooms}} beds | {{Bathrooms}} baths | {{Square Footage}} sqft

 {{Description}}

-For images, use the {{image_fieldname}} syntax:
+For images, use the {{image_FieldName}} syntax (replace spaces with underscores):

 Option B: Template Builder (Pixel-Perfect Control)